NonExist

-In November 2015 Johan Liiva quit the band and Reinholdz took over the frontman duties doing both guitar and vocals in the studio and also live - where the band now is active with Faithful Darkness members Johan Aldgård and Joakim Strandberg Nilsson as well as Andromeda bass player Linus Abrahamson completing the line-up.
+In November 2015, Liiva quit the band and Reinholdz took over as frontman, playing guitar and singing in the studio and live.
+The band is active with Faithful Darkness members Johan Aldgård and Joakim Strandberg Nilsson, as well as Andromeda bass player Linus Abrahamson.

-Nonexist released an EP called The New Flesh which featured songs from Throne of Scars as well as tracks from previous albums with Reinholdz' vocals.
+Nonexist released the EP The New Flesh, which featured songs from Throne of Scars and from previous albums with Reinholdz' vocals.